o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/DCC/Substance/readme.md

 ### General Info

-The DCCsi utilizes a set of package dependancies defined in a requirements.txt file
+The DCCsi utilizes a set of package dependencies defined in a requirements.txt file

 [< o3de> / Gems / AtomLyIntegration / TechnicalArt / DccScriptingInterface / requirements.txt](https://github.com/o3de/o3de/blob/development/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/requirements.txt)

-When the O3DE engine is built (cmake), these packages are installed into the O3DE python interpretter/runtime, so python scripts utilizing them have access to these packages; i.e. when a python script is executed by the main Editor.exe python runtime.
+When the O3DE engine is built (cmake), these packages are installed into the O3DE python interpreter/runtime, so python scripts utilizing them have access to these packages; i.e. when a python script is executed by the main Editor.exe python runtime.

-Many DCC applications such as Substance Designer also come with a managed python interpretter:
+Many DCC applications such as Substance Designer also come with a managed python interpreter:

-- O3DE doesn't use a user or system installed python interpretter, nor do most DCC apps we are aware of.
+- O3DE doesn't use a user or system installed python interpreter, nor do most DCC apps we are aware of.

 - The DCC apps python version may be different then O3DE e.g. python 3.7.12 vs 3.9.9.

-- O3DE and most DCC apps we are aware of don't make use of virtual enviornments, which is a common way to manage package dependancies for different versions of python.
+- O3DE and most DCC apps we are aware of don't make use of virtual environments, which is a common way to manage package dependencies for different versions of python.

 - The O3DE DCCsi attempts to not directly modify the DCC app installation (e.g. we don't install packages directly into Maya or Substance in the host platforms %ProgramFiles%)

-- To facilitate package dependancies the dccsi provides a script called **<u>foundation.py</u>** which utilizes the DCC apps python.exe and pip (setup tools) to install packages into a target directory which the DCCsi code can access
+- To facilitate package dependencies the dccsi provides a script called **<u>foundation.py</u>** which utilizes the DCC apps python.exe and pip (setup tools) to install packages into a target directory which the DCCsi code can access

 The DCCsi currently manages **<u>Substance Designer</u>** from this location: